schaten/COHIWizard/sources/info_write_new_module.md

 		[row_index, col_index, line_span, col_span]: coordinates and extension of the plot canvas
 		[trow_index, tcol_index, tline_span, tcol_span]: coordinates and extension of the canvas toolbar, if wanted
 		if trow < 0 --> no toolbar is being assigned

+The specified coordinates must be compatible with the gridLayout in your widget.

 ## connect your new module with the core module